 The black lines on the packaging label are my dividers used for organization, hierarchy, and readability.

-I always worked on flat canvas first before transitioning to a curved canvas so that I can see where certain information are on the label and ensure important elements have enough breathing space.
+I worked on flat canvas first before transitioning to a curved canvas so that I can see where certain information are on the label and ensure important elements have enough breathing space.
 There are 3 separate segments: flavor distinguishment, nutrition label and backstory.

 kept the same layout but changed the typography to be more legible